Kirk Nieuwenhuis: Los Angeles Angels of Anaheim

-Second stint with the New York Mets
+Second stint with Mets

 Nieuwenhuis was claimed by the New York Mets 17 days after the Mets traded him to the Los Angeles Angels of Anaheim.
-Nieuwenhuis was sent to the Las Vegas 51s and was later promoted back to the New York Mets on July 6, 2015.
+Nieuwenhuis was sent to the Las Vegas 51s and was later promoted back to the Mets on July 6, 2015.

-On July 12, 2015, he hit three home runs in a game against the Arizona Diamondbacks.
-He was the first player to accomplish this at Citi Field.
+On July 12, he hit three home runs in a game against the Arizona Diamondbacks, becoming the first player to accomplish this at Citi Field.
 He is the tenth player in franchise history to hit three home runs in one game and the first to do so in a Mets' home game.
 When interviewed after his exceptional game that day, Kirk commented in response to his critics: "there's more to life than baseball".
 On July 29, Lucas Duda joined Nieuwenhuis as the second Met to accomplish the feat at home.

-On September 8, 2015, Nieuwenhuis hit a pinch-hit, go-ahead home run off Jonathan Papelbon of the Nationals, breaking an eighth inning tie and handing the Mets an 8-7 win, a game in which the Mets had once trailed 7-1.
+On September 8, 2015, Nieuwenhuis hit a pinch-hit, go-ahead home run off Jonathan Papelbon of the Washington Nationals, breaking an eighth inning tie and handing the Mets an 8-7 win, a game in which the Mets had once trailed 7–1.
 After their third consecutive comeback win the next day, the Mets swept the Nats, moving themselves to 7.0 games ahead in the NL East.

 Milwaukee Brewers

 On December 23, 2015, Nieuwenhuis was claimed by the Milwaukee Brewers off of waivers.
-Nieuwenhuis was one of nine players competing to be the Brewers center fielder for the 2016 season.
+He was one of nine players competing to be the Brewers center fielder for the 2016 season.
+Nieuwenhuis made 125 appearances for Milwaukee on the year, batting .209/.324/.385 with career-highs in home runs (13), RBI (44), and stolen bases (8).
 On December 3, 2016, Nieuwenhuis and the Brewers agreed to a one-year, $900,000 contract for the 2017 season.

-He was designated for assignment on April 21, 2017.
+On April 21, 2017, Niewenhuis was designated for assignment by the Brewers.
+He cleared waivers and was sent outright to the Triple-A Colorado Springs Sky Sox on April 23.
+On July 29, the Brewers selected Nieuwenhuis' contract, adding him back to their active roster.
+He was designated for assignment following the acquisition of Jeremy Jeffress on July 31.
+In 16 total games for the team, Nieuwenhuis batted went 3-for-26 (.115) with one home run, one RBI, and four walks.
+He cleared waivers and was sent outright to Triple-A on August 3.
+Niewenhuis elected free agency on October 6.

 Seattle Mariners

 On November 14, 2017, Nieuwenhuis signed a minor league contract with the Seattle Mariners.
-He was assigned to AAA Tacoma Rainiers for the 2018 season.
+He was assigned to the Triple-A Tacoma Rainiers for the 2018 season.
 Nieuwenhuis was released by the organization on August 2, 2018.

 Long Island Ducks

-On March 19, 2019, Nieuwenhuis signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.
+On March 19, 2019, Nieuwenhuis signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 62 games for Long Island, he hit .259/.322/.468 with 11 home runs, 41 RBI, and seven stolen bases.

-Retirement

-On July 12, 2019, Nieuwenhuis retired from baseball.
+On July 12, 2019, Nieuwenhuis announced his retirement from professional baseball.